HOME

 This class is not designed to make students experts in hand cutting dovetails—that will require further practice.
 However, we will teach students the basic skills and tools needed to hand cut dovetails allowing them to improve their results in the future.

-Tools and Equipment Needed 1.
+Tools and Equipment Used: 1.
 Sharp pencil 2.
 Marking gauge 3.
 Layout tools, jigs/bevels 4.
 Back saws: Rip and Crosscut 5.
 Fret or coping saws 6.
 Chisel and mallet 7.
 Marking knife

 Students are welcome to use their own tools if available.
 Material and tools will be provided.